criteo-forks/espoke/README.md

                                 Suffix to add after the consul service name to create a valid domain name
       --elasticsearch-endpoint-port=0
-                                Elasticsearch port used for cluster authentication
+                                Elasticsearch port used for cluster level calls --elasticsearch-user=STRING
-      --elasticsearch-user=STRING
                                 Elasticsearch username
       --elasticsearch-password=STRING